evennia/evennia/docs/sphinx/source/wiki/GamePlanning.rst

 a lot of work as it is, you'll need all your motivation to make it a reality.

-Remember that *99.99999% of all great game ideas never leads to an online game*.
+Remember that *99.99999% of all great game ideas never lead to an online game*.
 So your first all overshadowing goal is to beat those odds and get *something* out the door! *Even* if it's a scaled-down version of your dream game, lacking many "must-have" features!
-It's better to get it out there and expand on it later than to code in isolation forever until you burn out, loose interest or your hard drive crashes.
+It's better to get it out there and expand on it later than to code in isolation forever until you burn out, lose interest or your hard drive crashes.

 Like is common with online games, getting a game out the door does not mean you are going to be "finished" with the game - most MUDs add